The best way to get more Twitter followers

 But on Twitter, it was a totally different story.
 I was now a few clicks away from meeting so many people who not only were the best in their niche but knew how to create and deliver great content, no matter if it was an article, a video, or a conference talk.

 Following people on Twitter allows you to learn a lot of stuff.
-For instance, in my case, I wanted to learn more about the database and distributed systems, SQL, data processing, as well as how you can run your own tech-based business.
-On Twitter, I managed to find the right persons I could learn from.
+For instance, in my case, I wanted to learn more about the database and distributed systems, SQL, and data processing, as well as how you can run your own tech-based business.
+On Twitter, I managed to find the right people I could learn from.
 This was so much better as all the great content was now filtered by people who had way more experience than me in this field.

 From Lukas Eder, I learned the importance of answering StackOverflow questions, writing high-quality articles, and speaking at conferences.
 The way he runs Data Geekery, the company behind jOOQ, is a wonderful lesson of tech entrepreneurship.

 From Adam Bien, I learned that you should publish your own books and focus on what you really love, even if it’s not the hype technology du jour.